Alfredo Pérez Rubalcaba: González cabinet

 Rubalcaba was appointed Secretary of State for Education in 1986 and in 1992 he was promoted to Minister of Education and Science by Prime Minister Felipe González.
 After the 1993 general election he was appointed Minister of the Presidency and Relations with the Cortes and Spokesperson of the Government until 1996 when his party lost the general election.
-He was re-elected MP for Madrid.
-As a Minister he had to face the accusations that involved the government of Felipe González with the GAL paramilitary group.
+He was re-elected as the representative for Madrid.
+As a Minister he had to face the accusations that involved the government of Felipe González with the GAL paramilitary group, as well as to use his negotiation skills to get both parties around the table when neither party co-operated.